Tangent128/reaCtive/README.md

 respectively.

 As such, they must emit an error or completion signal to properly complete their sequence.

 `error()` and `finish()` may assume that `next()` will not be called after they run.

-#### Finalization
+### Finalization

 `void dispose(Observable *context)`

-Called as the pipeline is torn down, after an error or completion signal has been processed by all stages.
+Called as the pipeline is torn down, after one of three events:
+* an error signal
+* a completion signal
+* a cancellation of the pipeline

 Should release any resources that were allocated by `init()`;
-after `dispose()` runs, the Observable must be safe to `free()`
+after `dispose()` runs, the Observable will be `free()`ed automatically, unless its `REAc_PINNED` flag is set.

+Pipeline stages are `dispose()`d in order from the consumer end to the producer end.